Loading...

 Portion Control

-Limit the amount of couscous you consume in a single meal.
-Smaller portions help to manage blood sugar levels more effectively.
+Start by reducing the amount of couscous you consume in a single sitting.
+Smaller portions can help in minimizing the impact on your blood sugar levels.

-Engage in light physical activity, such as a walk, after eating, which can help to manage blood sugar levels effectively.
+Engage in light physical activity, such as a short walk, after eating couscous.
+This can help in utilizing the glucose in your bloodstream more effectively.

 Hydration